Recovery is funded by a mix of federal and state resources.

 Funding authorized through this program can be used to replace infrastructure impacted by a disaster or for alternative infrastructure projects.
 This flexibility allows applicants to use funds in a way that best meets their needs for recovery, long-term resiliency and future preparedness.

 Hawai‘i County is seeking FEMA 428 money for road, water and park infrastructure projects.
 FEMA funds require a 25% County match.
+As of March 2020, funding has been approved for road and water infrastructure.

 The County is in the process of creating a voluntary buyout program as a means to assist residents with relocating away from the disaster area and to reduce risk from future eruptions on Kilauea's lower East Rift Zone.
 Buyout programs are used to mitigate risk from other natural disasters, such as floods and fires.